 USA’s Perseverance – Next Level Mission

 Ingenuity can be the first aircraft to fly on another planet rather than Earth.
-This 1.8 Kg helicopter uses state of the art technology to observe regions where rover, perseverance is not able to. -Source
+This 1.8 Kg helicopter uses state-of-the-art technology to observe regions where rover, perseverance is not able to. -Source

 China’s Tianwen-1 – First Rover by China

 China has achieved great success in space missions in recent years.
 Its journey in space technology took another step with the launching of Tianwen 1.
 It is China’s first rover to Mars.
-It contains an orbiter, a lander and a rover.
+It contains an orbiter, a lander, and a rover.
 China has already landed on Moon but this will be further challenging according to Geng Yan, an official at China National Space Administration.

 Although authorities admit that they do not have a complete understanding of the Martian atmosphere, they are positive about the mission. -Source